w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 How to distribute the replicas?

 - Random (possibly *topology-aware*) distribution of each record
-  - Similarly to HDFS blocks
+  - Similar to HDFS blocks
 - Replication of entire instances

 Main issue: each update must be pushed to every replica

-- Two techniques to handle updates: master-slave, peer to peer
+- Two techniques to handle updates: master-slave, peer-to-peer

 # Master-slave replication